SwedishPensionsAgency/Coldbir/README.md

 ## Development

-The *master* branch is the development branch, and might therefore be a bit instable.
+The *dev* branch is the development branch, and might therefore be a bit instable.
 Stable releases are marked with tags, e.g. v1.0, where the first number represents a new stable release and the second number imply new bug fixes within the given release version.

 ## License